braze-inc/braze-docs/_docs/_hidden/private_betas/script_tag.md

 #### Select Shopify events

-Next, you'll then be able to select which Shopify events you'd wish to integrate with Braze.
+Next, you'll be able to select which Shopify events you wish to integrate with Braze.

 For the events denoted with an asterisk (&#42;), you will be required to integrate with the Braze Web SDK to track these events.